Sebastian-Fitzner/veams-component-picture/README.md

 # Picture

 Include responsive (content) images.
-This component is based on the blueprint of Veams-Components.
+It supports lazy loading (when provided in your JavaScript).

 ## Usage